-We contributed the royalties under 14 of our 21 trademark license agreements, including our top five license agreements that accounted for 60.9% of our net licensing royalties in 2002, to a financing subsidiary.
-These contributed royalties are being used for payment of obligations under \$75 million of secured notes until the notes are paid in full.
+We contributed the royalties under 14 of our 24 trademark license agreements, including our top five license agreements that accounted for 60.9% of our net licensing royalties in 2002, to a financing subsidiary.
+These contributed royalties are being used for payment of secured notes with a current amount outstanding of \$66.8 million until the notes are paid in full.
 In 2002, our royalty revenues from these 14 agreements aggregated approximately \$31.5 million, or approximately 5.4% of our net revenues.
 Our minimum royalty payments under those licensing agreements through 2009 will total approximately \$127 million.
 The net present value of those payments, discounted at 6.75%, is approximately \$101.5 million.
 If the revenue stream generated by these contributed royalties does not exceed the amounts payable under the notes from time to time, there may not be any royalties for the subsidiary to distribute to us.

-One of our indirect, wholly owned subsidiaries recently pledged all of our right, title and interest in a number of our trademarks and license agreements as collateral for the guarantee of the payment of \$75 million of secured notes.
+One of our indirect, wholly owned subsidiaries recently pledged all of our right, title and interest in a number of our trademarks and license agreements as collateral for the guarantee of the payment of secured notes with a current amount outstanding of \$66.8 million.
 If the note holders foreclose on the collateral, then we may lose all of our right, title and interest in those trademarks and revenues under those licensing agreements.

 We recently contributed all of our right, title and interest in a number of our trademarks and domestic and largest European license agreements to a newly created, wholly owned subsidiary, Guess?
 IP Holder L.P., or IP Holder.
 IP Holder contributed all royalties due and to become due under those license agreements to another of our indirect, wholly owned subsidiaries, Guess?
 Royalty Finance LLC, or Royalty Finance.
 Royalty Finance then issued \$75 million secured notes due 2012, pledging future royalties due under those license agreements, which are its primary assets.
 IP Holder guaranteed the payment of the notes issued by Royalty Finance and pledged a number of our trademarks and license agreements as collateral for payment of its guarantee of the notes.
 IP Holder also granted a security interest in those trademarks and licensing agreements for the performance of its obligations to contribute the royalties on the license agreements to Royalty Finance.
 If the note holders seek to collect from IP Holder as guarantor of the notes and IP Holder cannot meet the obligations under the notes, then the note holders may foreclose on those trademarks and license agreements.
 Also, if IP Holder does not contribute future royalties under the licensing agreements to Royalty Finance, then Royalty Finance may foreclose on the those trademarks and license agreements.
-In either of these situations, the note holders would have a first priority interest in a number of our trademarks and domestic and largest European license agreements, and we would not receive any proceeds from these assets until the note holders have been paid in full.
+In either of these situations, the note domestic and largest European license agreements, and we would not receive any proceeds from these assets until the note holders have been paid in full.